 Pop-up headlights work flawlessly and the shutlines are fantastic once closed too.
-Perforated mesh is used on the rear near exhaust and rear hood.
+Perforated mesh is used on the rear near the exhaust and rear hood.
 Both executed nicely, and add a good level of realism to the entire package.
-Rear storage compartment is carpeted and hood is supported with a strut.
-Front storage is highly detailed too with spare tire, and braking components.
-Attention to detail is highlighted with the additional of a hood prop.
+The rear storage compartment is carpeted and the hood is supported with a strut.
+The front storage is highly detailed too with spare tire and braking components.
+Attention to detail is highlighted with the addition of a hood prop.
 Nice work AUTOart!

-Motor is highly detailed, above and beyond most other AUTOart Lamborghini models.
+The motor is highly detailed, above and beyond most other AUTOart Lamborghini models.
 The photos will speak volumes here.
 I almost missed the side hood prop, which worked without issue as well.
-A fair amount on detail can be found underneath the model as the photos will highlight.
+A fair amount of detail can be found underneath the model as the photos will highlight.
 Exhaust work is exceptional, reminiscent of the early Murcielago models from AUTOart.

-Interior on the LP400 is nicely detailed as the exterior featuring black and beige two-tone pallet.
+The interior on the LP400 is nicely detailed as the exterior featuring a black and beige two-tone pallet.
 All the elements one would expect from a model at this price point are here and seem to mimic the original well.
-Doors operation is flawless, and they stay in the open position without issue.
-AUTOart also supplys a door key to help in the process.
-There is a quality control issue though, someone on the assembly forget to add the strut support to the passenger side door.
+The door operation is flawless, and they stay in the open position without issue.
+AUTOart also supplies a door key to help in the process.
+There is a quality control issue though, someone on the assembly forgot to add the strut support to the passenger side door.
 Damn!
-For this reason the model will be returned.
-Hopefully my car is one-off situation that other collector’s won’t have to deal with.
+For this reason, the model will be returned.
+Hopefully, my car is a one-off situation that other collectors won’t have to deal with.

 The final word on the AUTOart Lamborghini Countach LP400 is a beautifully executed piece, a lot of eye candy for the senses.
 A model that excels over its competitor Kyosho on many levels, but the flip side though is the high price point.
 Do I think it’s worth it?
-I do not unless the brand is extremely important or a feature in your collection.
+I do, however, only if the brand is extremely important or a feature in your collection.
 A cheaper alternative from Kyosho can be found, it displays just as well at half the price.
 The only issue is finding one with acceptable paint.
 Enjoy the pics!